|Member||1985 - 1990|

 With a small child, Oliver, to support, Jude left Handspan to set up her own company in 1987.
 This saw her working with a variety of local theatre companies as well as at Penguin Books Australia where she was soon offered full time employment.
 She remained in the publishing industry for the next 10 years.
 After forging yet another career in Public Relations, where she worked in senior positions for many years, Jude moved to the Macedon Ranges to grow olives and ride horses in 2005.

-Reflecting on her time at Handspan1 Jude says:
+Reflecting on her time at Handspan1 Jude said:

 It changed my life and completely changed my professional life.
 Working in such a creative environment where everyone dared to try, enabled me to discover a part of myself I never knew I had.
 I can never thank them enough for the opportunities that came my way because of my time with them.